AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select where you want to show the dimension items:

    * [!UICONTROL **In Journey canvas**]: Adds the top 3 nodes to the canvas that come after this node in the journey.
-Each node is connected to the node you selected as a separate branch on the canvas.
+Each node is connected to the node that you selected as a separate branch on the canvas.

    * [!UICONTROL **In a Freeform table**]: Creates a freeform table visualization showing all top dimension items that come after this node in the journey.